ropensci/taxonomy/README.md

     is sometimes a bit odd since there is no interface specifically for taxonomic data besides Wikispecies, so you can end up with results that are not really taxonomic as well - but we do our best.
-  - [worrms](https://cran.rstudio.com/web/packages/worrms/index.html) data from [WoRMS (World
-    Register of Marine Species)]()
+  - [worrms](https://cran.rstudio.com/web/packages/worrms/index.html) client for the [WoRMS (World Register of Marine Species)](http://www.marinespecies.org/) API.
+    Contains mostly taxonomic data, but also trait data.
   - [Taxonstand](https://cran.rstudio.com/web/packages/Taxonstand/index.html) data from The Plant
-    List
+    List.
+This package takes in plant taxon names, and downloads CSV files from The Plant List website, then presents those as a data.frame within R.
   - [Reol](https://cran.rstudio.com/web/packages/Reol/index.html) a client for all data from Encyclopedia of Life - which includes taxonomic data.
 Note that [taxize](https://cran.rstudio.com/web/packages/taxize/index.html) also interfaces with EOL data, only the taxonomic data though.

-## Objects and Manipulating/Parsing Taxonomic Names
+## R Objects and Manipulating/Parsing Taxonomic Names

+The following packages don’t fetch taxonomic dat as those in the above section, but are focused around providing tooling around taxonomic names and data.

   - [pegax](https://github.com/ropenscilabs/pegax) is a C++ in R port of [gnparser](https://github.com/GlobalNamesArchitecture/gnparser/) from the GlobalNamesArchitecture project.
-It is still in development
+It is still in development.
   - [taxa](https://cran.rstudio.com/web/packages/taxa/index.html) defines a set of taxonomic objects (using S3 and R6) for both use cases where only taxonomic data is of interest, as well as when one has taxonomic data combined